Lewis Bienek

-Lewis Bienek (born 11 April 1998) is an Ireland international rugby league footballer who plays as a for the London Broncos in the Super League.
+Lewis Bienek (born 11 April 1998) is an Ireland international rugby league footballer who plays as a for the London Broncos in the Betfred Championship.

 He has previously played for the Broncos in the Championship, spending time on loan from London at Oxford in Kingstone Press League 1.
 Bienek played for Hull FC in the Super League, and spent time on loan from Hull at the London Broncos, Batley Bulldogs and the Leigh Centurions in the Championship and Doncaster in League 1.
 He has also played for the Castleford Tigers in the Super League.

 Background

 Bienek was born in Sidcup, London, England.